raspberrypilearning/our-beat/en/step_4.md

 --- task ---
 3. Add this code, which will:
 - Tell the micro:bit that nothing is playing yet.
-- Set a radio group so the micro:bits can communicate with each other.
+- Set a radio group so that the micro:bits can communicate with each other.
 Both micro:bits must be in the same **radio group**.
 - Set the volume and show a sleepy face.

 ```microbit